 - Engineers can't work alone.
 If QA, Security, Marketing, etc. are not present and supporting, then the work that is produced will not be what is required.

 It takes an entire team beyond just engineers to get the job done.

 People are what make organizations great, nothing else.
 You may be known for a product, but it is your people that developed it and keep it running.

 Seed, Feed and Weed

-Every day new technology and talent is being produced.
-Additionally skilled individuals are always looking for their next challenge, particularly if they currently work in a non-favorable company.
+Every day new technology and talent are being produced.
+Additionally, skilled individuals are always looking for their next challenge, particularly if they currently work in a non-favorable company.
 Some companies use entities to find and evaluate new talent to see if they would be a good fit.
 Others rely heavily upon their own brand to attract talent.
-And still others network throughout the community to make sure they are constantly aware of locally available skill.
+And still, others network throughout the community to make sure they are constantly aware of locally available skills.